 Of course!
-We pick EVERY box to order so you can choose the colour, style and size of your flowers and we will do our best to comply as long as they are available.
+We pick boxes to order so you can choose the colour, style and size of your flowers and we will do our best to comply as long as they are available.
 When you order there is a ‘comments’ section for sending further information.
 Please use and abuse it.
 Attached images and requests!
 The more we know the better we can pick.
 You can also choose seasonal mixed boxes for different occasions and individual boxes of flowers via our online shop.
 You can see the different colours of flowers that we sell here.

+The website shop is set out on a month by month basis so you can see what is available when.
 On the home page of the website, in the top right hand corner, is a link to our pinterest pages.
 There is a page dedicated to each type of flower on there with details of when they are in season.
 The individual flower varieties in our shop also give a guidance as to when they are in season.
 You can also see at a glance what is in season when here.

 Unlike some edible flower sellers we only charge you what the courier charges us.
 There is no mark up for packaging costs etc. That is included in the price of the flowers.